BRAVO68WEB/bravo68web-portfolio-nextjs/README.md

 - Discord Integration
 - Online Status Checker
 - Resume Embed
+- Custom User Stats representations
+- Art and Project Showcase
-- more coming soon ...
+- More to be added soon ...

 #### Technologies Used:-